enoklearn/engineering/exercises/architecture/tech-stack-spelunking.md

 - What did this exercise show you about yourself?
 - What did this leave you excited to dig further into?
 - Where do you want to go from here?
-- What would be your next step?
-What resources can support you in this next step?
-- When you connect with your mentor after this next step, what do you hope to share with them?
-To celebrate?

 ## Need help?